emacsmirror/puppet-ts-mode/README.md

 }
 ```

-Type <kbd>C-c C-a</kbd> to align all the attributes and fat arrows when point is somewhere in this resource.
+Type <kbd>C-c C-a</kbd> when point is somewhere in this resource to neatly align all the attributes and fat arrows.
 The result will be like this:

 ``` puppet
 file { '/var/www':